edgonzalesjr/Detection-Lab/README.md

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Splunk Enterprise SIEM: For log ingestion, analysis and timeline filtering.
+- Ubuntu 22.04 LTS: Used to host the Splunk Enterprise SIEM.
+- Windows Server 2022 Eval: Serve as an Active Directory.
+- Windows 10 Eval: End-user workstation.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic from a .pcap file.
+- Wireshark: Network analysis tool for capturing and examining network traffic from a .pcap file.
-- Telemetry generation tools (Atomic Red Team) to create realistic network traffic and attack scenarios.
+- Atomic Red Team: Telemetry generation tool to create realistic network traffic and attack scenarios.
-- Penetration testing tool (Kali Linux) to perform RDP attack on a Windows machine.
+- Kali Linux: Penetration testing tool to perform RDP attack on a Windows machine.

 ## Lab Information